kottster/kottster/docs/security/database-access.md

+---
+description: "Learn how Kottster securely accesses your database, ensuring complete control and privacy."
+---

 # Access to database

 The Kottster app is designed with security and privacy as core principles.
 As a self-hosted solution, your database credentials and connection details remain completely within your control and never leave your app environment.